Scripter17/url-cleaner/README.md

 5. Caching at all means the website you're on and the website whose redirect URL you're getting from the cache can check the redirect website's logs to see whether or not you actually sent an HTTP request.

 If you want to sidestep the entire headache and replace it with a worse one just set the `no_network` flag.

-# Default cleaner

-See [`default_cleaner.md`](default_cleaner.md) for details about the included default cleaner.

-# Custom cleaners

-See the [tutorial](https://docs.rs/url-cleaner-engine/latest/url_cleaner_engine/tutorial/index.html) for information on making your own cleaners.

-# Performance

-URL Cleaner is reasonably fast.
-See [`cli/README.md#performance`](cli/README.md#performance) and [`site/README.md#performance`](site/README.md#performance) for detials.

-TL;DR: On a decade old thinkpad running nothing else, URL Cleaner can do 10000 amazon product URLs in about 50ms.

 # Credits